-On the first weekend in February, every year since 1605, the Jokkmokk winter market is held.
+On the first weekend in February, every year since 1606, Jokkmokk's market is held.
 Apart from world-class Sámi art, culture and handicraft, visitors are usually greeted by proper, cold winter weather.

 Lennart Pittja runs the award-winning eco-lodge Sápmi Nature Camp in the Laponia world heritage in Swedish Lapland, on the grounds his sámi reindeer herding community Unna Tjerusj has inhabited for generations.

 On a headland called Viedásnjárgga in Stora Sjöfallet National Park lies Naturum Laponia.
 It’s a place that tells a story of mountains on the other side of the lake and how reindeer find their way here year after year.
 It tells part of the story why this place was awarded the title World Heritage.
 Read the full story.

 If it's your first time visiting Swedish Lapland during the summer, you'll notice that it never gets dark.
 You have entered the world of the midnight sun, and if you're not used to it, it's an extraordinary experience.
 But beware, it might affect your sleep quality.

 Abisko National Park, in Swedish Lapland, offers some of the best conditions in the world for northern lights watching.
 The unique climate of the area keep the skies almost clear, and the light pollution is next to nothing.
 And here, you also find the Aurora Sky Station.